r-call/git-style-guide/README.md

 ## Keep your git history linear

-When merging it often creates a multi-dimensional history of what is created or amended.
-It is ideal to keep your git history linear:
+When merging git has a proclivity to create a multi-dimensional history of what is created or amended.
+It is ideal to keep your git history linear.

 *Not Recommended:*
 ```